Intelligence and digital - where is the human?

 Professor(emeritus) Leif Edvinsson is a key pioneering contributor to theory and practice of Intellectual Capital(IC).
 The world’s First director of IC in 1991.
 The World´s First Professor on IC at Lund University as well as Polytechnic University.
 Prototyping in 1996 the Skandia Future Center as Lab for Organisational design.
 In 1998, awarded by Brain Trust “Brain of the Year” award, UK.
 Listed in Who’s Who in the world.
 Associate member of The Club of Rome.
 Cofounder and Founding Chairman of The New Club of Paris.
 In 2013 awarded the Thought Leader Award by European Commission, Intel and Peter Drucker Association.
 In 2015 appointed Advisory Board to JIN – the Japan Innovation Network.
 Appointed 2016 to the Advisory Board of Norway Open Innovation Forum.
 In 2017 Awarded the KM Award , in Geneva at UN, by www.km[1]a.net

-Professor Brian Donnellan is Vice President of Research and Innovation, and Professor of Management Information Systems at Maynooth University.
+Professor Brian Donnellan is Professor of Management Information Systems at Maynooth University.

 Previous senior management positions in Maynooth University include Vice President of Engagement and Innovation, Vice President and Dean of International Affairs and Academic Director of the Innovation Value Institute.
 He is active researcher in four Science Foundation Ireland research centres.